rackerlabs/technical-blog/content/blog/2021/2021-01-12-using-spot-instances-with-kubernetes-kops/index.md

             Must specify --yes to rolling-update.

-Once you’re happy, run `kops rolling-update cluster --yes`
+After you’re happy, run `kops rolling-update cluster --yes`.

-At this point kops will start doing a rolling update of all of your instances.
-It’ll first empty an instance, terminate it and replace it with a spot price instance.
+At this point, kops starts a rolling update of all of your instances.
+It first empties an instance, terminates it, and replaces it with a spot price instance.

-The output would be similar to:
+The output is similar to:

             Using cluster from kubectl context: nfox.k8s.local
             NAME			    STATUS		NEEDUPDATE	READY	MIN	MAX	NODES